Dodge Viper Model Overview

 Dodge Viper Questions

-How Much Is A Dodge Viper
+How Much Did A Dodge Viper Cost In 2003?

-Older Dodge Viper
+Dodge Viper Overview

 Since its concept inception in 1989 and its subsequent market release in 1992, the Dodge Viper has established itself as one of the dominant muscle cars of the world.
 When it started in 1992, the Dodge Viper, then only available as the RT/10 Roadster, had an 8.0-liter V10 under the hood that produced a staggering 400 hp.
 But Dodge owners were never content with only 400 hp.
 And Dodge heeded their call, upping the horsepower to 415, then 450, then 500 from an 8.3-liter V10 in 2003, and finally 510 in the 2006.